 I first picked up a pencil to draw in July 2015, whilst writing the second of my children’s books; I decided that my books would be more engaging if they were illustrated.
 Rather than pay somebody to provide the drawings, I thought that I would have a go at it myself…the rest is history!
 I was totally hooked and have not been able to put my pencils and pens away since.

-I am entirely self-taught and these initial years have been an exciting learning curve and an exploration of style.
-Thank you – for all of your support to date, for looking through this website, for buying my artwork, commissioning me, and for the enthusiastic words that you have sent.
+Thank you – for all of your support to date, for looking through this website, for buying my artwork, commissioning me, and for the enthusiastic words that you send.

 A bit more about my artwork…